 And even more remarkable for Gypsies, was the fact that she waited until she was 20 to get married.
 She had a classic Christian wedding ceremony and wore a snow-white dress.
 Her message to the girls in her village: get an education, marry when you are mature, and a wedding is something special in God’s eyes.

-Ruslan, for his part, is working on the very first translation of the New Testament into Gypsy language.
+Ruslan, for his part, is working on the very first translation of the New Testament into the Gypsy language.
 “They need God to speak right to their hearts,” he says, “with no barriers, with no mediators.”

 HART has provided micro-finance loans to help Gypsy villages like Ruslan’s plant potatoes and other produce.
-Now they know how to provide for their families, sell excess produce and save potatoes for next year’s planting.
+Now they know how to provide for their families, sell excess produce, and save potatoes for next year’s planting.

-HART arranges for mobile medical-dental buses to visit these villages, providing medical and dental care to hundreds of Gypsy families each year.
+HART arranges for mobile medical-dental buses to visit these villages, providing free medical and dental care to hundreds of Gypsy families each year.

 Step by step, the Gypsies are breaking free of the cycle of poverty – with every child that learns to read, with every disease that is prevented because of clean drinking water, with every crop of vegetables they plant, grow and harvest, and with every Word of God they hear.